 Near the end of my little-over-2-year exclusive treatments using Chinese medicine, the improvements started to plateau.
 As you may know TCM therapies can make very slow progress and still be very expensive.
 I will assure you that I live in a real world and I also need to take care of my finances.

 There are other options out there that work faster or cheaper for smaller health issues, or sometimes we just need to give ourselves a break to practice more self care – I knew I had homework to do on my own.
-This will be a separate post in the future on curing myself from anxiety and insomnia.
+I was faced with yet another crisis of insomnia after I defeated severe pain conditions.
+It wasn’t easy to overcome anxiety and insomnia, and here are the 5 things that helped me the most.

 We also live in a world with more toxin exposure than hundreds to thousands of years ago.
 My body gave me signs that I had a toxin overload, and my intuition told me I needed to do more than just herbal detox, whether it’s Chinese herbs or those herbal detox kits you buy from natural health store or a detox therapy at your naturopathic clinic.
-This topic deserves a separate post on its own about the most effective detox I ever did – it gave me amazing results and got rid of many of my stubborn and mysterious symptoms.
+This topic deserves a separate post on its own about the most effective detox I ever did – it gave me amazing results and got rid of many of my stubborn and mysterious symptoms, and lingering fibromyalgia pain.
+I believe when our body is no longer over-burdened by toxins, we have the natural ability to heal.

 On one hand, we work on detox, on the other hand, we must eliminate as much exposure to toxins as possible.
 All the recipes on my blog use clean ingredients with a focus on nourishment and healing.
-However, while we try to pay attention to what we put into us, we often overlook what we put on our skin.
-Read this post on safer, less toxic skin care.
+While many of us try to pay attention to what we eat, we often overlook what we put on our skin – conventional personal care products often contain chemicals linked to cancer, hormone disruption, and heavy metals.
+Our skin is our largest organ.
+After a long journey of healing myself internally, I am making clean personal care a priority.
+You can find in my safer skincare group on Facebook my favourite clean products for the whole family.

 Today I am completely pain free.
 I no longer meet the criteria for fibromyalgia in any way.
 I can eat, sleep, run and do everything with my kids.
 I am trying to build my blog into a real business after the illness ended my IT career – when one door closes another door opens.
 I still have minor health issues, but I have a “toolbox” full of “tools” including TCM to help me, and I continue to learn everyday.